top of page

 Differences between saturation and vibrance

 The main difference between saturation and vibrance is that, as we already mentioned, vibrance doesn’t actually exist as a concept in photography.
-While the saturation can be calculated through mathematical formulas and science, vibrance can’t actually be measured.
+While saturation can be calculated through mathematical formulas and science, vibrance can’t actually be measured.
 In spite of that, this difference will have a minimal impact (if at all) on your everyday life as a professional photographer.

 difference vibrance vs saturation in photography example